 Named National Litigation Star in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys

-(2013); Named one of the top product liability lawyers in the United States by Institutional Investor’s Benchmark: Litigation
+; Named among the nation’s top product liability lawyers by Institutional Investor’s Benchmark: Litigation

 Guide; Named a “leading lawyer” by both Chambers USA